Taiki-id31/cse15l-lab-reports/lab1.md

 ![image](lab-report1-images/vscode-ssh-image.png)

-If you correctly entered password, this output will appear.
+If you success in login in, this output will appear.

 ![image](lab-report1-images/vscode-loginoutput-image.png)

 ## Run Some Commands
 **#Note**
-Now, you can edit the loggined page using some commands.
+Now, you can edit the file using some commands.

 * pwb : working directory (current directory)
 * ls  : name of contents
-* cat <file1> <file2>: prints contens of one or more files given by the paths.
+* cat <file1> <file2>: prints contents of one or more files given by the paths.
 * cd  : change directory
 * cd ~: Go to home directory
+* mkdir: make a new directory

 In the example below, I created a new directory called “taiki” using “mkdir” command and moved there using “cd.”
 I also went back to my home directory using “~.”
 ![image](lab-report1-images/vscode-command-image.png)